lmc-eu/matej-client-php/README.md

 - `ItemProperty` via `addItemProperty()` - to update item data stored in Matej database
 - `UserMerge` via `addUserMerge()` - to merge interactions of two users and delete the source user

-Different commands could be mixed in one request, however, one request could contain 1 000 commands at most.
+You can mix different command types in the same request.
+You can send up to 1 000 commands in a single request.

 ```php
 $matej = new Matej('accountId', 'apikey');